TULiberalArts/Geography-and-Urban-Studies/pages/graduate.md

 We also offer a Graduate Certificate in GIS for students who have already completed a bachelor’s degree and would like to pursue additional GIS coursework.

-For more information about the degree requirements, please visit the [PSM and Graduate Certificate in GIS Handbook](http://www.cla.temple.edu/gus/files/2014/10/Handbook-for-PSM-and-Certificate-in-GIS-2016-2017.pdf).
+For more information about the degree requirements, please visit the [graduate bulletin](http://bulletin.temple.edu/graduate/scd/cla/geographic-information-systems-psm/) or the [PSM and graduate certificate in GIS handbook](http://www.cla.temple.edu/gus/files/2014/10/Handbook-for-PSM-and-Certificate-in-GIS-2016-2017.pdf).

-## Graduate Certificate in GIS

-The challenges and opportunities that face cities and metropolitan regions are central to the well being of billions of people around the globe.
-Our program MA and PhD focuses on the themes of globalization, sustainability, and social justice, three areas that increasingly are central to understanding such challenges and opportunities.
-Our Professional Science Master’s in GIS focuses on our fourth theme of geographic methods as well as professional development.

-Faculty expertise spans a diverse array of fields, including global urban development, urban ecology and sustainability, health geography and food systems, critical approaches to nature-society relations, and theory and implementation of geographic information technologies.

 ## Harris Webber Graduate Fellowship